fedepujol/nvim/README.md

 -   If you're a Windows user, you may want to download [windows terminal](https://github.com/Microsoft/Terminal) to be able to see the icons.
 I've couldn't find a workaround with the `cmd` and `PowerShell`.

--   Most of the pluggins in here wont work out of the box for Windows, you may have to implements some workarrounds.
+-   A few plugins wont work out of the box in Windows. (lspinstall for example.
+There is a PR in the mix).

--   Neovim version 0.5.0 (not released yet) or above.
-Use [nightly](https://github.com/neovim/neovim/releases) builds.

 -   [Paq-nvim](https://github.com/savq/paq-nvim) (minimal package manager for neovim written in Lua).

--   A Patched Font (Pick your font of choice from the [nerdFont](https://github.com/ryanoasis/nerd-fonts) guys)

 ### Installation